 Is a squat rack worth it?

-If you’re powerlifting, weightlifting, or just straight-up want to move some weights, then yes, a rack is worth it.
-It offers safety, versatility, functionality, and straight-up allows you to lift some major pounds.
+If you’re powerlifting, weightlifting, or just straight-up wanting to move some weights, then yes, a rack is worth it.
+It offers safety, versatility, and functionality and allows you to lift some major pounds.
 As I always say, however, it only works if you use it, and it’s definitely only worth it if you plan on using it.

 What is the best squat rack for home?